AkbarHabeeb/IPL_Sheet/README.md

 ```
 - Some standard default macros __FILE__, __DATE__, __TIME__, __LINE__  gives some basic details of the program.
 - Any macro can be un-defined using #undef macro_name.
 After the undef statment in the code, the macro wont work.
+- Carriage return will delete one character and prints the next one or it will omit the before string and prints the after sentence alone. \r
+- Comment line which ends with \ will make the next line also commented.
+This is called Line-Slicing

 [Link for GFG Site](https://www.geeksforgeeks.org/interesting-facts-preprocessors-c/)

 #### 3